ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2023-08-07-calamancy.md

 Each pipeline contains a [`Tagger`](https://spacy.io/api/tagger), [`DependencyParser`](https://spacy.io/api/dependencyparser), [`Morphologizer`](https://spacy.io/api/morphologizer), and [`EntityRecognizer`](https://spacy.io/api/entityregognizer) spaCy components.
 These models are also available on [HuggingFace 🤗](https://huggingface.co/ljvmiranda921).

-You can check and reproduce the whole training procedure by checking out the [corresponding spaCy project on Github](https://github.com/ljvmiranda921/calamanCy/tree/master/models/v0.1.0).
+You can reproduce the whole training procedure by running the [corresponding spaCy project on Github](https://github.com/ljvmiranda921/calamanCy/tree/master/models/v0.1.0).
 Finally, you can find a list of data sources in the table below:

 | Source                                                                                 | Authors                                          | License         |
 |----------------------------------------------------------------------------------------|--------------------------------------------------|-----------------|